Gemalto plans no legal action against spy agencies after SIM hack

-PARIS Franco-Dutch technology firm Gemalto (GTO.AS) will not pursue any legal action against government agencies it says are probably behind a large-scale hacking attempt as chances of success are nearly nonexistent, CEO Olivier Piou said on Wednesday.
+PARIS Feb 25 Franco-Dutch technology firm Gemalto will not pursue any legal action against government agencies it says are probably behind a large-scale hacking attempt as chances of success are nearly nonexistent, CEO Olivier Piou said on Wednesday.

 "The facts are hard to prove from a legal perspective and ... the history of going after a state shows it is costly, lengthy and rather arbitrary," Piou told a news conference.
 "The conclusion is that no, we will not take any legal action."